 The lack of knowledge in the area of cyber security and basically the awareness of the dangers and risks one is exposed to on the net are problems that many European countries are facing.
 In addition to the lack of IT specialists, it is especially employees without prior technical knowledge who put the data security of companies, businesses and organisations at risk.
 According to the reports, uninformed, ignorant and unaware employees represent the greatest vulnerability in companies.
 Cyber-literacy and generally raising awareness of this issue is emerging as an important topic in many educational institutions and companies.

-This is where the two-year ERASMUS+ project "EyesOnCS" comes in.
-The project is being implemented under the leadership of the Fachhochschule des Mittelstands (FHM) with further partners Germany, Portugal and Italy.
+This was where the two-year ERASMUS+ project "EyesOnCS" came in.
+The project was implemented under the leadership of the Fachhochschule des Mittelstands (FHM) with further partners from Germany, Portugal, and Italy.

-The aim of the project is to develop innovative solutions and concrete educational products that prepare vocational students and employees without technical/IT knowledge for working safely in digital worlds.
+The aim of the project was to develop innovative solutions and concrete educational products that prepares vocational students and employees without technical/IT knowledge for working safely in digital worlds.

-One innovative approach is the "Escape Room" model: Experiential learning without much prior knowledge, interactive elements and realistic situations from everyday work and learning will bring the topic of "cybersecurity" closer.
-The development of different scenarios, according to which the Escape Rooms are structured, is intended to contain situations that can be encountered in (working) life to ensure in this way the transferability and application of what has been learned in practice.
+One innovative approach was the "Escape Room" model: Experiential learning without much prior knowledge, interactive elements, and realistic situations from everyday work and learning brings the topic of "cybersecurity" closer.
+The development of different scenarios, according to which the Escape Rooms were structured, was intended to contain situations that can be encountered in (working) life to ensure in this way the transferability and application of what had been learned in practice.

-The mixed form of the virtual learning platform with its playful learning actions on the one hand and a compendium with anonymized, real case studies on cybercrime in companies on the other hand is intended to contribute to the topic becoming more of a focus for educational institutions and companies.
-By using the solutions and the tool developed in the project, the aim is to deal with concrete dangers, risks and the possibilities of minimising them, thereby raising awareness of the topic and at the same time imparting important, practical knowledge.
+The mixed form of the virtual learning platform with its playful learning actions on the one hand and a compendium with anonymized, real case studies on cybercrime in companies on the other hand was intended to contribute to the topic becoming more of a focus for educational institutions and companies.
+By using the solutions and the tool developed in the project, the aim was to deal with concrete dangers, risks, and the possibilities of minimizing them, thereby raising awareness of the topic and at the same time imparting important, practical knowledge.

 Project volume: 225,480 €